 Visually attractive size is only one aspect of a powerful CTA Button.
 To make the buttons even more noticeable it’s important to choose adequate color and shape.
 The thing is that human mood and behavior highly relates to the visual surroundings.
 Our mind reacts to colors and shapes while we usually do not notice it.
-The moment our eyes perceive a color, they connect with the brain which gives signals to the endocrine system releasing hormones responsible for the shifts in mood and emotions.
-Psychology science has specific branches devoted the influence of different colors and shapes on our consciousness.
+The moment our eyes perceive color, they connect with the brain which gives signals to the endocrine system releasing hormones responsible for the shifts in mood and emotions.
+Psychology science has specific branches devoted to the influence of different colors and shapes on our consciousness.

 Here are brief guides on the common meaning which colors and shapes generally have,